 Crucially, the Future Jobs Fund enabled Martin to take on two team members to develop the digital marketing business in 2010.
 At the end of their initial six-month contracts, sales had grown to the level where both staff, Nate Sheridan and James Farrell, could be employed full time.
 “I’m very proud that two years on, Nate and James are the face of Citizen Click and have the confidence and flair to grow the business and help other young people gain marketable skills through our volunteering and internship placements,” says Martin.

 Running alongside Citizen Click is Birmingham Counselling Services, which experienced 100% growth during 2012.
 “1 in 5 people are affected by stress, depression or anxiety and would benefit from some kind of professional help, but face a long waiting list for counselling and therapy on the NHS.
 We see clients within a few days of initial enquiry.
 They have a choice of counsellors and our flexible pricing scale makes the service immediately accessible and affordable,” says Martin.

-B the end of 2014, Martin plans to replicate the Citizen Anger Management counselling service by franchising the Birmingham model to 30 UK towns/cities.
+In 2014, we started to replicate the Citizen Anger Management model through franchising and licensing the Birmingham model to 30 UK towns/cities.

 In 2014 Martin Hogg and Citizen were the runners up in the SSE/Lloyds Bank Social Entrepreneur of the Year